marimo-team/spotlights/README.md

    that teaches how to use signal decomposition.
 4. [xDSL](004-xdsl/) xDSL is a Python-native compiler toolkit that lowers the barrier to entry for developing DSLs.
 It's closely connected to the MLIR/LLVM projects and aims to enable exascale computing. xDSL uses marimo to create interactive documentation with embedded playground notebooks.

+## Community Spotlights Collection

+All of our spotlights are part of the [Community Spotlights](https://marimo.io/c/@haleshot/community-spotlights) collection, where we showcase outstanding projects and contributions from the marimo community.
+This collection demonstrates the diverse and innovative ways our community members are using marimo to create engaging, interactive content across various domains.

+> [!NOTE]
+> The current link is temporary and will soon be moved to the official marimo-team workspace for improved visibility and structure.*

 ## Promoting Spotlights

 We love to share our community spotlights across various platforms!
 You can find these promotions and join the conversation on: